Skip to main content Skip to secondary navigation

 Petroleum-based fuels are high energy density fuels, both by weight and by volume, which makes them valuable for transportation (where you are carrying your fuel around with you).
 Because of this, it is challenging to replace them with other options (e.g., electricity, biofuels) as we try to decarbonize the transportation sector.

 Crude oil is a global commodity, but local and regional fuel prices vary widely based on taxes, subsidies, and air pollution regulations.
-Global usage of gasoline, diesel, and jet fuel has increased significantly over the past 40 years (65%, 132%, and 91% respectively).
+Global usage of gasoline, diesel, and jet fuel has increased significantly over the past 40 years (75%, 95%, and 212% respectively).
 There has been a leveling off in consumption of these fuels in recent years, but it is uncertain when we will actually see a peak in global demand.

-Oil Is the Primary Transportation Fuel in the World and the US
+Oil Is the Primary Transportation Fuel in the World and the U.S.

 Embed Code